This is not collectible.

 Probably the best-known incident in Coffeyville history, the event occurred when the Dalton Gang tried to rob two banks simultaneously, but were instead, surprised by local citizens and police officers who fought back.

 Obviously over-confident, the Dalton Gang planned what they believed to be one of the biggest bank heists ever.
-They thought they could hold up two of them at a time.
 About 9:00 a.m. on morning of October 5, 1892, brothers Bob, Grat and Emmett Dalton, along with Bill Power and Dick Broadwell rode into Coffeyville to find the city's streets filled with people.

 Tying their horses in an alley across from the banks, they dismounted and marched down the alley, three in front and two in the rear.
 The outlaws, disguised with false beards, divided into two groups, with Grat, Power and Broadwell entering the C.M.
 Condon & Co.
 Bank, and Bob and Emmett crossing the plaza to enter the First National Bank.